Home

 • make sure other people do what's needed for a reasonable adjustment to work – for example if someone needs information presented in a certain format, making sure other people at work do that

 An employer could be liable under the law if they do not do these things.
-For example, if someone does not get the reasonable adjustments they need at work they could make a disability discrimination claim to an employment tribunal.
+If someone does not get the reasonable adjustments they need they could make a claim to an employment tribunal.

 Find out more about: